 Highlights Air BicCamera (2F, before security), Haneda Airport Garden (2F), and Observation Deck (5F)

 As you’d expect, Haneda Airport’s international terminal has all the luxury brands like Gucci, Channel, and Louis Vuitton.
 They’re all tax-free and can be found on the 3rd floor after security and immigration.
 There’s also a large range of souvenir shops, particularly on the 4th floor before security.
-Finally, you can head up to the 5th floor for a touch of anime and pop culture.
-However, this area was hit hard during the pandemic and it seems like a lot of the shops that were there have closed down.
-Hopefully, we’ll be able to report new openings soon.
+Finally, you can head up to the 5th floor for a touch of anime, pop culture, and even see the stars (kind of) at the PLANETARIUM Starry Cafe.

 Haneda Airport Garden

-Haneda Airport Garden is a new retail and dining complex connected to the 2nd floor of Terminal 3.
-You’ll also find two hotels and a rooftop onsen (that unfortunately has a strict no-tattoos policy).
+In comparison, Haneda Airport Garden is a more modern retail and dining complex connected to the 2nd floor of Terminal 3.
+You’ll also find two hotels and a rooftop onsen.
 They even have a free shuttle bus that will take you to Ariake Garden, another mall complex operated by the same company in Odaiba.

 Where to stay: Haneda Airport hotels